Translations

 And the God of all grace, who called you to his eternal glory in Christ, after you have suffered a little while, will himself restore you and make you strong, firm and steadfast.
 To him be the power for ever and ever.
 Amen.
 (1 Peter 5:6-11, NIV)

-The inspired James wrote (emboldening added, for emphasis):
+The inspired James wrote (emboldening added for emphasis):

 Submit yourselves, then, to God.
 Resist the devil, and he will flee from you.
 (James 4:7, NIV)

 I “resisted” those hornets and that bull – by running away quickly!
-My “resistance” did not force the hornets and the bull, to flee from me.
+My “resistance” did not force the hornets and the bull to flee from me.
 I had to flee from them!

 The devil, or Satan, is a “roaring lion,” who wishes “to devour” us.
 Satan, however, is not as powerful, as we sometimes think that he is.
-When we submit to God, cast our cares on Him, endure suffering a little while, and resist the devil, then Satan will run away from us!
-Yes, Satan may “devil” us plenty, but it will be only a little while – when we think in the everlasting perspective.
+When we submit to God, cast our cares on Him, endure suffering for a little while, and resist the devil, then Satan will run away from us!
+Yes, Satan may “devil” us plenty, but it will be only a little while – when we think from the everlasting perspective.

 Lord, my faith stands firm and trusts in you!
-Devil, I resist you, by faith in Christ, so tuck tail and run away from me!
+Devil, I resist you, by faith in Christ, so tuck your tail and run away from me!
 Satan, you lose.
 God wins.
 I stand firmly with the winning team.

-Y'all are welcome to share my “hornets then the bull” story – either just for fun or, more importantly, to help folks tell the devil to go run off somewhere else and to leave them alone!
+Y'all are welcome to share my “hornets, then the bull” story – either just for fun or, more importantly, to help folks tell the devil to go run off somewhere else and to leave them alone!
 That lying Satan will flee from folks, who submit to God and resist the devil.

 No comments: